Learn more about our Advertising Disclosure

 How life is different in Gainesville vs. Los Angeles

-Other things to consider for your Gainesville vs. Los Angeles move
+Other things to consider for your Gainesville to Los Angeles move

 • State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
 Before booking, ensure the moving company is officially licensed to handle your move.

-• Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Los Angeles without delay.
-You can select your official move date when completing the form.
+• Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Los Angeles.
 Start the process here.

 • Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.